bobleesj/learn-swift-with-bob/course/functional-swift/intro-closure-part2.md

 let returnedValue = returnString() // "hello"
 ```

-### First Class Citizen
+## First Class Citizen
-  1. Pass
-  2. Return
+The Swift functions and closures are often referred as "First Class Citizen".
+You may

+  1. store in a variable/constant
+  2. pass as a parameter
-  3. Store
+  3. return

-> **Disclosure**: Function is called Global Closure
+> **Disclosure**: The Swift Function is called Global Closure

 ## Return Closure
-Now only you may pass a closure to a function block, you may return a closure.
+Let us create a function that returns a closure block.
+There are two ways.

-### Return closure block
+### Return Closure Indirectly
+First, design a function whose return type is `(Int, Int) -> Int`.

 ```swift
 func returnClosure() -> ((Int, Int) -> Int) {